MicrosoftDocs/azure-docs/articles/azure-vmware/configure-customer-managed-keys.md

 **Accidental deletion of a key**

 If you accidentally delete your key in the Azure Key Vault, private cloud won't be able to perform some cluster modification operations.
-To avoid this scenario, we recommend that you keep soft deletes enabled on Key Vault.
+To avoid this scenario, we recommend that you keep soft deletes enabled on key vault.
 This option ensures that, if a key is deleted, it can be recovered within a 90-day period as part of the default soft-delete retention.
 If you are within the 90-day period, you can restore the key in order to resolve the issue.

-**Restore Key Vault permission**
+**Restore key vault permission**

-If you have a private cloud that lost access to the customer managed key, check if Managed System Identity (MSI) requires permissions in Key Vault.
-The error notification returned from Azure may not correctly indicate MSI requiring permissions in Key Vault as the root cause.
+If you have a private cloud that lost access to the customer managed key, check if Managed System Identity (MSI) requires permissions in key vault.
+The error notification returned from Azure may not correctly indicate MSI requiring permissions in key vault as the root cause.
 Remember, the required permissions are: get, wrapKey, and unwrapKey.
 See step 4 in [Prerequisites](#prerequisites).

 **Fix expired key**

-If you aren't using the auto-rotate function and the Customer Managed Key has expired in Key Vault, you can change the expiration date on key.
+If you aren't using the auto-rotate function and the Customer Managed Key has expired in key vault, you can change the expiration date on key.

-**Restore Key Vault access**
+**Restore key vault access**

-Ensure Managed System Identity (MSI) is used for providing private cloud access to Key Vault.
+Ensure Managed System Identity (MSI) is used for providing private cloud access to key vault.

 **Deletion of MSI**